-Spring 2018 Progress Report on SLOCCCD Strategic Plan 2017 - 2020 Spring 2019 Progress Report on SLOCCCD Strategic Plan 2017 - 2020 Spring 2020 Progress Report on SLOCCCD Strategic Plan 2017 - 2020
+- 2018 Progress Report on San Luis Obispo County Community College District Strategic Plan 2017 2020 - 2019 2019 Progress Report on San Luis Obispo County Community College District Strategic Plan 2017 2020 - 2020 2020 Progress Report on San Luis Obispo County Community College District Strategic Plan 2017 2020

-This progress report is an essential accountability tool in the San Luis Obispo County Community College District model of integrated planning because it reinforces and sustains a district-wide dialog on its long-term and short-term goals.
+The progress report is an essential accountability tool in the San Luis Obispo County Community College District Model of Integrated Planning because it reinforces and sustains a district-wide dialog on its long-term and short-term goals.

-The Accrediting Commission for Community and Junior Colleges standards most relevant to the production of annual Progress Reports are:
+The Accrediting Commission for Community and Junior Colleges standards most relevant to the production of an annual progress report are:

 Standard 1.B.1.

 The institution demonstrates a sustained, substantive and collegial dialog about student outcomes, student equity, academic quality, institutional effectiveness, and continuous improvement of student learning and achievement.

-Standard I.B.2.
 The institution defines and assesses student learning outcomes for all instructional programs and student and learning support services.

-Standard I.B.3.
+(ER 11)

 The institution establishes institution-set standards for student achievement, appropriate to its mission, assesses how well it is achieving them in pursuit of continuous improvement, and publishes this information.

-Standard I.B.4.
 The institution uses assessment data and organizes its institutional processes to support student learning and student achievement.